svmiller/eh6127/lab-scripts/ols-diagnostics.md

 see how sensitive the major inferential takeaways are to these alternative estimation procedures.

-[^1]: The fatalities offered by Gibler and Miller (2023, Forthcoming)
+[^1]: The fatalities offered by Gibler and Miller (2024) have high and
-    have high and low estimates.
+    low estimates.
 We’ll focus on just the low estimates here.

 [^2]: We are also going to leave aside an important conversation to have
     about just how advisable a +1-and-log really is for isolating